Remarks on pseudo-vertex-transitive graphs with small diameter: Introduction

-In the present paper, we discuss the thinness and pseudo-vertex transitivity of a $Q$-polynomial distance-regular graph with small diameter $D\in \{2,3,4\}$.
-In the case of $D=2$, a distance-regular graph is strongly regular with parameters, say $(n,k,a,c)$.
-We show that a strongly regular graph is determined by the spectrum of the local graph of $\Gamma$; cf. Proposition \ref{prop:SRGthin} and Theorem \ref{prop:char_p.v.t}.
-In the case of $D\in \{3,4\}$, we discuss only the antipodal double covers.
-Let $\Gamma$ denote a distance-regular antipodal double cover with diameter $D\in \{3, 4\}$.
-If $D=3$, then $\Gamma$ is a Taylor graph and thin; cf. Proposition \ref{Taylor:thin}.
-We show that the isomorphism class of the standard module of the Terwilliger algebra of $\Gamma$ is determined by its intersection numbers, that is, $\Gamma$ is pseudo-vertex-transitive; cf. Theorem \ref{thm:D=3}.
-If $D=4$, then $\Gamma$ is $Q$-polynomial if and only if $\Gamma$ is tight \cite{2002JKDiscMath}.
+In the present paper, we discuss the thinness and pseudo-vertex transitivity of $Q$-polynomial distance-regular graphs with small diameter $D\in \{2,3,4\}$.
+For $D=2$, a distance-regular graph is strongly regular.
+We show that pseudo-vertex transitivity of a strongly regular graph is determined by the spectrum of its local graph; cf. Theorem \ref{prop:char_p.v.t}.
+For $D\in \{3,4\}$, we discuss only the distance-regular antipodal double covers.
+Let $\Gamma$ denote a distance-regular antipodal double cover with diameter $D$.
+If $D=3$, then $\Gamma$ is a Taylor graph.
+We discuss the thinness of $\Gamma$ and show that the isomorphism class of the standard module of the Terwilliger algebra of $\Gamma$ is determined by its intersection numbers; thus, it is pseudo-vertex-transitive; cf. Theorem \ref{thm:D=3}.
+If $D=4$, $\Gamma$ is $Q$-polynomial if and only if $\Gamma$ is tight \cite{2002JKDiscMath}.
 We discuss the thinness of $\Gamma$ and show that $\Gamma$ is pseudo-vertex-transitive, provided that $\Gamma$ is tight; cf. Theorem \ref{thm:D=4}.
 We note that bipartite and/or antipodal $Q$-polynomial distance-regular graphs are pseudo-vertex-transitive; cf. Proposition \ref{prop:antiDRG pvt}.
 In a future paper, we will discuss pseudo-vertex transitivity of general $Q$-polynomial distance-regular graphs with diameter $D\geq 3$.

-We remark that the thin property of a $Q$-polynomial double cover with $D\in \{3, 4\}$ plays a role in determining pseudo-vertex transitivity; cf. Sections \ref{sec:D=3} and \ref{sec:D=4}.
-In this context, we could ask the following question: for $D\geq 3$ does the thinness of a $Q$-polynomial distance-regular graph guarantee its pseudo-vertex transitivity?
+We remark that the thin property of an antipodal $Q$-polynomial double cover with $D\in \{3,4\}$ plays an important role in determining pseudo-vertex transitivity.
+From this point of view, we could ask the following question: for $D\geq 3$ does the thinness of a $Q$-polynomial distance-regular graph guarantee its pseudo-vertex transitivity?
 Recently, Ito and Koolen suggested the following problem: \begin{problem}[The Ito-Koolen Problem \cite{2020TKCP}] Classify all thin pseudo-vertex-transitive $Q$-polynomial distance-regular graphs with large enough diameter. \end{problem}

 The ultimate goal of our study is to classify thin pseudo-vertex-transitive $Q$-polynomial distance-regular graphs.
 The present paper shows that such graphs with small diameter are difficult to classify.